 The former All-Big East defensive end from Boston College was one of the first players to train specifically for the drills at the NFL combine and it showed with his eye-popping performance: A 4.58 40-yard dash, 28 reps on the 225-pound bench press, a 38.5-inch vertical leap and 10-feet, 5-inches on the broad jump.
 For “good measure,” he also scored a 49 out of 50 on the Wonderlic — the second-highest score ever recorded by an NFL player.

-So what did the Philadelphia Eagles get out of Mamula after investing the eighth overall pick in him?
+So what did the Philadelphia Eagles get out of Mamula after investing the seventh overall pick in him?
 Six seasons and a disappointing 31.5 sacks.
 By 2000, at the age of 27, he was already out of the league.

 After spending four years as Arkansas’ starting quarterback, Jones had scores of draft pundits — among them ESPN’s Chris Mortensen — gushing about the physical potential he possessed as a converted receiver/H-back.